The Most Useful Tree

 The Grain That Grows On A Tree

-Nutritionally, chestnuts contain 40-45% carbohydrate, 5-8% protein, 2-3% fat, and the balance is water.
+Nutritionally, chestnuts contain 40-45% carbohydrate, 5-8% protein, and 2-3% fat, and the balance is water.
 Chestnuts are very low in fat and have no cholesterol.
 Nutritionally, chestnuts are similar to brown rice, but with twice the protein and 1% of the sodium.
 The protein is very high quality, with an amino acid balance similar to milk or egg, both of which are considered the perfect protein.
-They contain high amounts of Tryptophan, Isoleucine, Lysine, linoleic acid and sulfur-containing amino acids.
-Chestnuts also contain high amounts of Potassium and Vitamin K, and Vitamin C, B1, B2, and Niacin in levels similar to fresh fruit.
+They contain high amounts of Tryptophan, Isoleucine, Lysine, linoleic acid, and sulfur-containing amino acids.
+Chestnuts also contain high amounts of Potassium and Vitamin K, and Vitamin C, B1, B2, and Niacin at levels similar to fresh fruit.

-Chestnuts are also gluten free, and can be incorporated into many foods as a gluten free flour substitute.
+Chestnuts are also gluten-free and can be incorporated into many foods as a gluten-free flour substitute.
 For more information on chestnut nutrition, click here.